 If your air conditioner freezes up, the culprit is the evaporator coil within the condenser unit.
 There are two possible reasons the coil could freeze.
 First, the airflow through the coil is restricted.
 The air conditioner is trying to send more cold air through the space than it can handle and therefore frost starts to accumulate on the air conditioner and slow the process even more.
 Eventually the frozen water may cause damage to the key parts of the air conditioner.

 If this is not the case, a frozen AC may be due to a shortage of refrigerant.
-Similarly, if this is the case, there simply isn’t enough “juice” to completely move the air through the coil and the coil and the parts around it start to freeze up, giving your air conditioner a layer of ice and keeping your home from receiving the cool air it needs.
+Similarly, if this is the case, there simply isn’t enough “juice” to completely push the air through the coil and the coil and the parts around it start to freeze up, giving your air conditioner a layer of ice and keeping your home from receiving the cool air it needs.

 - Go to the thermostat and turn off your air conditioner totally.

 Now find a good cool spot in front of the fan and wait for your technician to come.
-They will be able to make an expert diagnosis of the specific problem with your system and let you know what kind of air conditioner service you will need to fix the problem.
+They will be able to make an expert diagnosis of the specific problem with your AC and let you know what kind of air conditioner service you will need to remedy the problem.
 Call Service Experts at 540-302-8645 today or go online to make your air conditioner service appointment now.